060 A6146 Website

 2022 — 2025

-The extension and renovation of the Braemar Mountain Rescue Centre in the Cairngorms National Park, provides new accommodation to support the life-saving work of the Mountain Rescue Team and Police Scotland.
+The extension and refurbishment of the Braemar Mountain Rescue Centre, provides a modern, resilient base to support the life-saving work of the Braemar Mountain Rescue Team and Police Scotland.

 ‘This vital enhancement strengthens our commitment to saving lives in some of Scotland’s most challenging terrain.’

-Nada Shebab, Estates Projects & Strategic Planning Lead, Police Scotland
+Nada Kent, Estates Projects & Strategic Planning Lead, Police Scotland

 Line drawing of a building set against a backdrop of trees.
 The structure consists of multiple sections varying in height and design, featuring windows and doors.
 The trees are illustrated in a light, sketchy style.